helanga/Pewlett-Hackard-Analysis/README.md

 ![](images/mentoshi_eligi_table.PNG)

-- This table shows detail of mentoship_eligibility employees.and it has count of 1549 records.
+- This table shows details of the mentoship_eligibility employees and it has count of 1549 records.

-- Now hierachy of company has to deside 72458 employes retiring and only 1548 employees eligible to take part in in mentoship_eleigibility programme.
+- So 72458 employes retiring and only 1548 employees eligible to take part in in mentoship_eleigibility programme, Now the higher management of the company needs to deside weather it needs to increase the number of employees eligible to take part in in mentoship_eleigibility programme.

 ## Summery
 1) How many roles will need to be filled as the "silver tsunami" begins to make an impact?